apache/doris/docs/en/administrator-guide/config/fe_config.md

 ### `default_max_filter_ratio`

 Used to set default max filter ratio of load Job.
-It will be overridden by `max_filter_ratio` of the load job properties，default value is 0, value range 0-1.
+It will be overridden by `max_filter_ratio` of the load job properties, default value is 0, value range 0-1.

 ### `enable_http_server_v2`